darrylwest/simple-node-logger/README.md

 	 14:14:21.363 INFO  MyCategory subscription to /devchannel accepted at 2014-04-10T14:20:52.938Z

+## Appenders

+### Console

+### File

+### Rolling File

+#### Valid Date Formats

+Date formats must map to acceptable file names so have more restrictions than typical dates.
+If you use delimiters, you are restricted to a dash or dot delimiter to separate year, month, day and hour.
+Valid examples include:

+	MMDD  // simple month day that rolls at midnight (no delimiters) YYYY.MM.DD-HH // year month day and hour that can roll up to once per hour YYYY-MM-DD.a // year month day and am/pm that rolls twice per day YYYY-MMM-DD // year month day where month is the short name (Mar, Apr, etc)

+The default format YYYY.MM.DD is used if the format is not supplied.

+## Dynamic Configuration

+Create a javascript configuration that implements 'readConfig' to return configuration details.

 ## Examples

 The examples folder includes a handful of simple to not so simple cases for console, file, multi-appender, category, etc.